Beyond Black-Box Advice: Learning-Augmented Algorithms for MDPs with Q-Value Predictions: Main Results

 \subsection{Grey-Box Setting}

-To overcome the impossibility result in the black-box setting, we dynamically tune the robustness budgets by tapping into additional information informed by the estimated {Q}-value functions using the \textsc{Grey-Box} Procedure (Section~\ref{sec:gray_implementation}).
-By setting the robustness budgets in~\eqref{eq:budget}, an analogous result of Theorem~\ref{thm:black_dr} is given in Appendix~\ref{app:grey_box}, which leads to a dynamic regret bound of \ouralg in the grey-box setting (Theorem~\ref{thm:grey_dynamic_regret} in Appendix~\ref{app:grey_box}).
-Consider any MDP model satisfying Assumptions~\ref{ass:Lip},\ref{ass:robustness}, and~\ref{ass:Q-Lip}.
-Our main result below indicates that knowing more structural information about a black-box policy can indeed bring additional benefits in terms of the consistency and robustness tradeoff, even if the black-box policy is untrusted.
+To overcome the impossibility result in the black-box setting, we dynamically tune the robustness budgets by tapping into additional information from the estimated {Q}-value functions using the \textsc{Grey-Box} Procedure (Section~\ref{sec:gray_implementation}).
+An analogous dynamic regret bound is given in Appendix~\ref{app:grey_box}.
+Consider any MDP model satisfying Assumptions~\ref{ass:Lip}, \ref{ass:robustness}, and~\ref{ass:Q-Lip}.
+Our main result below shows that structural information about an untrusted black-box policy can improve the consistency and robustness tradeoff.